Ctenophorus caudicinctus: Physical attributes in mating

 Physical attributes also impact how males and females mate.
 Males have bigger heads to assert dominance and win intrasexual competitions.
 In addition, colour plays an important role.
 During mating season, males change colour adopting yellow markings on the flanks, and a dark chest patch.
 The yellow colour emphasizes the banding on their tails.
 However, they lose their original camouflage and this makes them easier to be caught by predators.
 Bright colours and the pattern of their body makes the males more attractive.
 Most females have a single coloured pattern over their body, whereas males have more complex colour patterns.

 Brain structure and sexual selection

 Ctenophorus caudicinctus has two regions in the brain that regulate sexual behaviour.
 These regions are the medial preoptic nucleus (MPON), which controls male reproductive behaviour, and the ventromedial hypothalamic nucleus (VMN), which controls the female reproductive behaviour and is involved in male aggression.
 Males have larger MPON and smaller VMN.
 In females they have similar MPON and VMN.
-The volumes of both these vertebraes are correlated to their brain volume and differ from one lizard to another.
+The volumes of both these vertebrae are correlated to their brain volume and differ from one lizard to another.